Introduction

 The RFC Project Board is used for tracking RFCs.

-Working on small bugs
+Working on issues

-has the time to help out, they will respond to help with the next steps.
+If there is a specific issue that you are interested in, but it is not marked as S-accepted, leave a comment on the issue.
+If a Cargo team member has the time to help out, they will respond to help with the next steps.

 Working on small features

-Small feature requests are typically managed on the issue tracker.
-Features that the Cargo team have approved will have the Feature accepted label or the E-mentor label.
-If there is a feature request that you are interested in, feel free to leave a comment expressing your interest.
+If there is a feature request that you are interested in, but it is not marked as S-accepted, feel free to leave a comment expressing your interest.
 If a Cargo team member has the time to help out, they will respond to help with the next steps.
 Keep in mind that the Cargo team has limited time, and may not be able to help with every feature request.
 Most of them require some design work, which can be difficult.
 Check out the design principles chapter for some guidance.

 Working on large features